 How does this look in practice?

-Take a Chinese retail bank whose growth comes from strong demand for good-quality retail loans (mortgages/consumer finance).
-The bank is well capitalized to support this level of activity, while stringent risk management measures mean it has a quality loan book.
-Unlike some other banks, it's less exposed to struggling small- and medium-sized enterprises.
+Take retail bank China Merchants Bank (CMB).
+Its growth comes from strong demand for good-quality retail loans (mortgages/consumer finance).
+The bank is well capitalised to support this level of activity, while stringent risk management measures mean it has a quality loan book.
+Unlike some other banks, it’s less exposed to struggling small- and medium-sized enterprises.
 Its real estate business is negligible.

-True, it recently suffered regulatory problems of its own with the removal of its president.
-Since departing the bank, the individual has been charged with abuse of power and insider trading.
-However, the bank was quick to act and has installed a near-30-year banking veteran and ex-Chief Financial Officer as its new head.
-The bank's new CEO has already steadied the ship while preserving their long-term growth story.
+True, it recently suffered regulatory problems of its own with the removal of its President Tian.
+Since he left the bank, he’s been charged with abuse of power and insider trading.
+However, the bank was quick to act and has installed a near-30-year CMB veteran and ex-Chief Financial Officer Wang Lain as its new head.
+He’s already steadied the ship and CMB’s long-term growth story remains on course.

-You can't beat good customer service.
-One company that prides itself on its client relationships is a pan-Asian insurance firm.
+You can’t beat good customer service.
+One company that prides itself on its client relationships is pan-Asian insurance firm AIA.
 It offers life, critical illness, savings, and medical insurance services to affluent and high-net-worth individuals.
 Its agents are among the best in the business, boasting industry-leading expertise and prized educational backgrounds.
 A highly experienced and stable management team guides the sales agents and directs policy.
-In our view, all these factors should continue to attract clients and drive the pan-Asian insurance firm's superior margins.
+In our view, all these factors should continue to attract clients and drive AIA’s superior margins.

 As disposable incomes continue to grow, so will the need for a range of financial services.